josephtyler/Ajaxish-jQuery-upload/README.md

-Ajaxish-jQuery-upload
+Ajaxish jQuery Uploader
 =====================

 An ajaxish jQuery file uploader.
+Called "ajaxish" because it only simulates an asynchronous javascript request to the server.
+In fact, this uploader uses a normal HTTP request within a hidden iframe.

 ####Instantiation